Subiaco Oval: Current oval

+A view of the oval in March 2026.

 The playing surface of Subiaco Oval was retained and integrated as part of Bob Hawke College.
 Students of the college were granted use of the oval in May 2020, with the general public allowed access in June 2020 outside of school hours.

 Along with retaining the playing surface and the historic entrance gates, the oval's original player dugouts and 250 of the original wooden grandstand seats were reinstated, and new Australian Rules-sized goalposts were erected.
 In addition new floodlights were installed for night events.

 Attendance records

 Top 10 overall attendance records

 Seven of the ground's ten highest attendances were achieved at West Australian Football League grand finals: